 - Advanced Collection Service, Inc. is also a legitimate company based in Nebraska.
 Its mailing address is 714 Tara Plz, Papillion, NE 68046-2032.

-But as you can see, scammers use similar (but not exact) names to try to trick people into thinking that they’re dealing with one of the legit companies.
+But as you can see, it could be easy to lose track of which ACS companies are legitimate.
+Scammers use similar (but not exact) names to try to trick people into thinking that they’re dealing with one of the legit companies.

-According to a report from the Washington State DFI, ACS scams operate under different names, including:
+According to a report from the Washington State Department of Financial Institutions, ACS scammers have used such names as:

 - ACS Legal Group